D443/oms-happathon/design/happathon-app-specs.md

 Milestone: Survey App Gathering Citizen Data

+* City can not see personally identifiable information.
 * City can add city-specific questions.
 * City can change city-specific questions.
 * City can see updated data as users add it.